Process

 BUILDING TIMELINES FOR DUMMIES

 Aside from the Lieber method, deciphering superhero comic book continuity requires the application of historical criticism.
 As scholar Jeffrey Hayes says in his article “Continuity and Deep Fictional Universes” (2021), one must hold a critical eye toward chronological publishing considerations, serialization, content, setting, context, and cultural and topical specificity.
 My timeline-building catechism factors in these items—plus everything we’ve previously discussed regarding fictional canon and line-wide REBOOTS.
 But as stated earlier, reboots never really start over completely from scratch.
 Old stories get folded into “new continuity” in interesting ways.
 Because the “superhero story” generally exists in the form of serialized multiple-authored sequential art, we see types of storytelling in superhero comics that are unique only to superhero comics.
-Thus, there are a lot of tricks or “funny games” that creators play to tell superhero stories (or play while telling them).
-This specific kind of trick-storytelling exists in the references, flashbacks, call-backs, winks, nods, retcons, back-engineering, and reimagining of hundreds of creators telling the über tale.
-This section of my site is all about the funny games that creators play and that fans (myself included) interpret.
+Thus, there many specific kinds of “funny games” that creators play to tell superhero stories (or play while telling them).
+This section of my site is all about these funny games that creators play and that fans (myself included) interpret.
 The collaborative perception of both authors and readers is what makes superhero comics superhero comics.
 It is through this exchange that a superhero universe gains cohesion and coherence.

 Be aware that, with most examples that show my personal interpretive process as a reader, there can often be various alternate interpretations to open-texted material.
 Again, this is the Barthesian idea that fandom dictates canon.
 Applying the Barthes-influenced narrative theory of David Herman, Proctor describes mainstream comics as “especially polychronic in that they exploit a fuzzy temporality—a strategically inexact mode of narration that makes sequential (re)organization tasking.”
 As such, make sure to chant the following shibboleth as you drudge your way through the labyrinth that is superhero continuity: There is no one true correct answer.
 Even if you come to regard the voice of this website as an all-empowered arbiter, don’t forget, the goal here is simply to achieve the best possible reading order, one that makes the most sense narratively and chronologically.
 Let’s now look at a few examples to show how the collaborative perceptive nature of continuity-building works (for both author and reader).